IRA Giving After Age 70 1/2 : How to Make a Qualified Charitable Distribution

 word "Obituary"

-This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA Really?
+Really?
 It’s difficult enough when someone passes away.
 It’s even more difficult when someone passes away with minor children.
 It’s unbelievable when someone with minor children passes away and has not appropriately planned for the funding of their education.
-It’s… Continue Reading: Make Your Checks Payable to the Smith Family Education Fund…
+It’s one thing if you are not insurable.
+I get that.
+If you are in… Continue Reading: Make Your Checks Payable to the Smith Family Education Fund…

 Estate Planning Lessons Learned From My Mom’s Estate